-Please refer to the design/layout alternatives on in section c above.
+Please refer to the design/layout alternatives on Page 36.
 Reasons are given for the consideration of alternatives.

 2. PREFERRED ALTERNATIVE

 (a) Provide a concluding statement indicating the preferred alternative(s), including preferred location, site, activity and technology for the development.